 6. What Score Do I Need To Get To Pass?

 The passing score for the USMLE Step 1 is 194.
 The average score in 2016 was 225 with a standard deviation of 20.

 7. When do I get my USMLE test results?

 Scores for Step 1 are released each Wednesday.
 It usually takes three to four weeks for scores to be released.
 You will receive an email from the entity you registered with (NBME or ECFMG) when your score is available.
 It will also be posted to that entity’s website.
 If you don’t receive an email within two months, it’s recommended that you contact the registration entity directly.

 8. I passed Step 1 but am not thrilled with my score.
 Can I retake it to raise my score?

 Unfortunately, the answer to this is no, you can’t retake the USMLE Step 1 Exam to raise your score if you pass.
 If you pass the Step 1 Exam, you may only retake it to comply with certain state board requirements.

 9. I didn’t pass the first time.
 Can I retake the exam?

 Yes.
 You can retake the USMLE Step 1 exam up to six times.
 You can only take the exam a maximum of three times within a 12-month period.
-Your fourth and subsequent attempts must be at least 12 months after your first attempt, and at least six months after your most recent attempt.
+Your fourth and subsequent attempts at th exam must be at least 12 months after your first attempt, and at least six months after your most recent attempt.

 Have a question?
 Ask it below.
 Good luck on your USMLE Step 1 Exam!